Landlord ending a periodic tenancy

 The content in this section does not apply to boarding house tenancies which have their own rules about ending a tenancy.

-Ending a periodic tenancy because the landlord needs the property for them or their family to live in
+Property needed for landlord or their family to live in

 A landlord can cancel a termination notice, but only with the agreement of the tenant.